 This easy Olympic torch craft is fun for toddlers and preschoolers to make.
 Whether your kids are watching the Olympic games or holding some pretend Olympic activities of their own, your little Olympians will love making their own pretend torches to proudly hold high.

-Last week, we took a thrift shop painting, and upcycled it into this awesome piece of Olympic Ring Art for our play room.
-And yesterday we did a quick and easy Olympic torch craft.
-Now the kids have something to hold onto and wave proudly while they’re watching the games at home, and cheering on the on the participants.
+Last week, we made this awesome piece of Olympic Ring Art for our play room, and yesterday we did a quick and easy Olympic torch craft.
+Now the kids have something to hold and wave proudly while they’re watching the games at home, and cheering on the on the participants.

 - gold paint

 - red, orange and yellow tissue paper

 We started by painting our cardboard tubes gold.

 For the first coat, we used metallic gold acrylic craft paint.